 Blade is sharp and durable

 The included 6-inch, two-pronged fork helps guide the carving knife away from your hands and efficiently slice large birds, and when serving, it's perfect for holding each piece in place.
+Our tester noted that the fork tines were much shorter than others, but it wasn’t a detriment—they were plenty long to hold the meat securely.
+In testing, the knife and fork worked really well together and felt well-balanced.

 Blade Length: 8 inches